-In setting base salaries at the beginning of the year, the Compensation Committee generally reviews information about compensation practices and levels in Wabtec's industry and the position and responsibility of the particular executive which is publicly available or provided by the Chief Executive Officer and the Executive Vice President of Human Resources.
-The Compensation Committee also uses benchmarking to establish base salaries as discussed below.
-The cash bonus for 2016 is a cash award determined by the Compensation Committee based on pre-established performance factors.
-These factors are established at the beginning of the year and include (i) a financial performance factor measuring either earnings per share or earnings before interest and taxes, and working capital management, and (ii) a personal performance factor which measures whether the individual executive attained pre-determined goals and objectives established for that executive which are tied to the overall company strategic objectives for that year.
+In setting base salaries at the beginning of the year, the Compensation Committee generally reviews benchmark information about compensation levels in Wabtec's industry and among its peers based on the position and responsibility of the particular executive provided by the Compensation Committee's independent consultant.
+The Compensation Committee uses benchmarking to establish base salaries as discussed below.
+The cash bonus for 2019 is a cash award determined by the Compensation Committee based on pre-established performance factors.
+These factors are established at the beginning of the year and include (i) a financial performance factor measuring either earnings per share or earnings before interest and taxes, and cash from operations, and (ii) a personal performance factor which measures whether the individual executive attained pre-determined goals and objectives established for that executive which are tied to the overall company strategic objectives for that year.
 Long-term incentives in the form of stock options, restricted stock, restricted stock units and performance units are granted to provide the opportunity for long-term compensation based upon the performance of Wabtec and its ability to meet its long-term goals and objectives.